datawire/microcosm/README.md

 2. Launch a scenario.
 The simple scenario launches 5 microservices.

-   `python microcosmctl.py create scenarios/countdown.yml`
+   `python microcosmctl.py run scenarios/countdown.yml`

 3. Connect to the edge microservice and get the result.
-Generally this printed as the last deployed service by the `microcosmctl.py` tool.
+Generally this is printed as the first deployed service by the `microcosmctl.py` tool.

    `curl http://127.0.0.1:5000`

 ## Terminating the Architecture

-The entire architecture can be terminated by using the following command:
+When using the 'run' subcommand the microcosmctl will remain active while all its subprocesses are running.
+You can terminate the entire architecture and all its subprocesses by using control-C.

-    `python microcosmctl.py destroy countdown`
+## Testing the Architecture

 In the simple scenario, if you repeatedly connect to the edge service, you'll see that it load balances automatically between 3 different